 - Look at it carefully from all angles.

-- If you choose, create your own special blessing around the object(s) you found.
+- Create your own special blessing around the object(s) you found.

-- Learn its common and scientific names and any other interesting information.
-Is it native to your area?
+- Learn its common and scientific names and any other interesting information about the plant.

 - Identify a few of the key characteristics of the plant (color, shape of leaves, smell, texture, etc.).

-- Draw the plant or find a fallen leaf for a rubbing.
+- Each of you try to draw an illustration of the plant or find a fallen leaf for a rubbing.
 (To do a rubbing, place the item on a plain sheet of paper.
-Cover it with another sheet of paper and rub the long side of a piece of chalk or crayon over the paper.
+Cover the item with another sheet of paper, and rub the long side of a piece of chalk or crayon over the paper.
 Lift the paper to see the impression you’ve made.)

-- Bring a magnifying glass and sketch pad and make a drawing.
+- Bring along a magnifying glass and a small sketch pad and pencil so you can see the bug close up and make a drawing.

 - See if you can find larvae as well as adult bugs.

-- Do an online search to learn if they’re good bugs (beneficial to gardens, for example, worms) or bad (destructive, for example, aphids).
+- Look them up to see if they’re good bugs (beneficial to gardens, for example, worms) or bad (destructive, for example, aphids).